HappyButter/Photo-organizer/doc/DOC.md

 ##### void e_OnKeyDown(wxKeyEvent& event)
 Gets user input in semi-automatic mode.
 Left Arrow - rotate left, Right Arrow - rotate right, Enter - save image.<br>
 ##### void e_WidthOnCheck(wxCommandEvent& event)
-Checks if width constraint is on, if not the checkbox is blocked.
+Checks if width constraint is on, if not the text field is blocked.
 ##### void e_HeightOnCheck(wxCommandEvent& event)
-Checks if height constraint is on, if not the checkbox is blocked.
+Checks if height constraint is on, if not the text field is blocked.
 ##### void e_SemiAutomaticModeOnCheck(wxCommandEvent& event)
 Checks if semi-automatic mode is on, if not the checkbox is blocked.
 ### Functions controlling size constraints for thumbnails: